-© 1992 by Apple Computer, Inc.
+© 1992, 1996 by Apple Computer, Inc.

-Apple, the Apple logo, and Macintosh are trademarks of Apple Computer, Inc, registered in the U.S. and other countries.
-AppleLink, AppleTalk, EtherTalk, LocalTalk, LaserWriter and HyperCard are trademarks of Apple Computer, Inc. AppleCare is a registered service mark of Apple Computer.
+Apple, the Apple logo, AppleLink, AppleTalk, EtherTalk, LocalTalk, LaserWriter, HyperCard, and Macintosh are registered trademarks of Apple Computer, Inc. QuickDraw and TrueType are trademarks of Apple Computer, Inc. AppleCare is a registered service mark of Apple Computer.
 Times is a registered trademark of Linotype Company.
 PostScript is a registered trademark of Adobe Systems Incorporated.
 LaserJet is a trademark of Hewlett-Packard Company.
 Hewlett-Packard is a registered trademark of Hewlett-Packard Company.
 Diablo 630 is a trademark of Xerox Corporation.